Threatened, Endangered, and At-Risk Species

 - Fact Sheet: Species at Risk (SAR) Assessment and Recommendations: Part II Planning and Management [570 KB]

 This fact sheet summarizes a project that identified targeted SAR, determined the steps necessary to prevent any further declines in the population of the species of concern on or near the targeted military installation, expanded SAR identification to all military installations, including National Guard, targeted one of the original four target species for follow-up work, and promoted the coordination of a Grassland partnership.

 - Pamphlet: DoD Legacy Project: Migratory Linkages of Burrowing Owls [1.84 MB]

 This 2 page publication summarizes the objectives, goals, benefits, and those involved in this 4 year project that studies burrowing owls, a species at risk in the southwest.

-- Endanagered Species Bulletin - Wildlife Stewardship & National Defense
+- U.S. Fish & Wildlife Servises Endangered Species Bulletin, Fall 2015, Wildlife Stewardship & National Defense